-Individuals from AfriScotia have taken part in a range of research, training, speaking, and other activities in the past.
-Some of these have been individually, some as a part of larger teams located in UWS, and some have been collaborative with other domestic and international partners including those from Mount Kenya University (MKU) and University of Rwanda, (UR).
-Our experience should give you confidence that AfriScotia is equipped to complete all projects and contracts to a high standard.
+We have taken part in a range of research, training, speaking, and international consultancy in the past.
+Some of these activities have been carried out individually, some as a part of larger collaborative teams, including domestic and international partners such as Mount Kenya University (MKU) and University of Rwanda, (UR).
 A selection recent activities are outlined in brief below.

 International Young Women Mediation Forum